jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Darwin said the opposite.
 That our genes are set in stone, and it's the fittest who survive.
 Soviets didn't want to believe that because it sounded like elitism, which their communist ideology said was unnatural.
 The result was Soviet agriculture didn't get better seeds, genetic research didn't exist, and thousands of Soviet biologists were sent to labour camps because they asked too many questions.

-The further we go into the Internet Age, the more Progressive and Conservative ideologies get more out of date.
+The further we go into the Internet Age, the more out of date Progressive and Conservative ideologies get.
 And these ideologues don't know—or care—about the "weather patterns of civilization", so they fight to keep their ideologies alive forever.

 Ideologues are fighting to keep their identities alive.
 They rally around trigger words, taxpayer marches, free speech restrictions, woke culture, toxic campuses and boardrooms, revisionist histories.
-These idiots will keep at it, until we click a new philosophy.
+These misguided people will keep at it, until we click a new philosophy.
 Watch out.

 <div style='position:relative; padding-bottom:calc(57.50% + 44px)'><iframe src='https://gfycat.com/ifr/AgileFeminineAlpineroadguidetigerbeetle' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p> <a href="https://gfycat.com/agilefemininealpineroadguidetigerbeetle">via Gfycat</a></p>

 ## Frontline Pain

-If you have to buy a home; who would you ask to inspect it?
+If you have to buy a home, who would you ask to inspect it?
 A builder, carpenter, engineer?
 Or a consultant, reporter, executive?

-I think it's fair to say we'd ask the people who actually build homes.
+I think it's fair to say the people who actually build homes.
 Day in and day out these are the people who feel the pain of work, and live to solve that pain with better tools and expertise.
-Yet at so many of franchised coffee shops, government bus routes, hospital cleaning departments, it's often the second "professional" group making key decisions.
+Yet at so many of franchised coffee shops, city bus routes, hospital cleaning departments, it's often the second "professional" group only making key decisions.
 That's a silly thing in the era of mass-collaboration, because frontline pain is a gold mine of knowledge and experience.

-Once we embrace the era of mass-collaboration "mom and pop" stores and small businesses will have a resurgence.
-I smile, thinking of all those bakers, tailors, designers, roofers, engineers, cleaners, repairmen happily working on a new and empowered Main Street.
+Once we embrace the era of mass-collaboration "mom and pop" stores, and small businesses will have a resurgence.
+I smile, thinking of all those bakers, tailors, designers, roofers, engineers, repairmen happily working on a new and empowered Main Street.
 Each using frontline pain, and Techvolution, to evolve better ways to work in the Internet Age.

-## Protagonists Wanted

-Tesla isn't a company, it's the manifestation of the general will of so many people to get on with the Internet Age.
-Same with places like SpaceX, Linux Foundation, OpenAI.
-Like movie audiences looking for good stories, everyday people on Main Street are looking for companies and protagonists to believe in.

-They public is always hiring protagonists to follow.
-Keep that in mind when hearing antagonists overhype another franchise movie, or blame insurance fraud for their problems.
-Maybe they're just aren't up to the job of being a leader.

 ## I Want to Work at Blockbuster, I Want to Use Netflix

 Everyone knows the world is changing.
 We hear a lot of the computerization of work, the growth of Artificial Intelligence and Machine Learning, and the end of the "one job for life" mentality.
 What doesn't exist is a self-realization that _your_ job is changing.
-There are still lots of Blockbusters in the world today, and the people inside often think they'll work there forever even though they watch Netflix every night.
+There are still lots of Blockbusters in the world today, and the people inside often think they'll work there forever; even though they watch Netflix every night.

 While I want Techvolution to help change our future, one thing I really hope it does, it make Main Street aware, they can't get away with thinking the future isn't coming.
 Eventually, society gets just as sick paying for your Blockbuster, as it did the original one.